For Ventura County Superior Court Judge

 Vote in Ventura County

-Mail-in ballots arrive around May 7.
-Track yours, drop it in any county drop box, mail it back, or vote in person at any Ventura County vote center.
+Election Day is June 2.
+Mail-in ballots must be postmarked by June 2 and received by June 9.
+Drop your ballot in any Ventura County drop box, mail it back, or vote in person at any vote center.

 County Elections Info